andrewvy/experiment/README.md

 ---

-(this is in an unfinished stage, as we flesh out the design of Experiment)

 Running Elixir in production?
 ExUnit says all your tests pass?
 Can't wait to be utilizing the awesome hot-code reloading feature to push up your new changes?
 Well, hold on there, for critical parts of your application you may need more